 The landmark historic village street clock, which still stands proudly in the centre of Fivemiletown was commissioned by the Montgomery family to celebrate the coronation of Kind Edwawrd VII and Queen Alexandra in 1903.

-The largest county in Northern Ireland, Co Tyrone has a diverse landscape from the gently rolling drumlins in the south to the majestic Sperrin Mountains in the north.
-The region has plenty to offer, from the fascinating Ulster American Folk Park to historic buildings, intriguing archaeological sites and unique shopping and dining.
+The largest county in Northern Ireland, Co Tyrone has a diverse landscape.
+From the gently rolling drumlins in the south to the majestic Sperrin Mountains in the north.
+The region has plenty to offer, from the fascinating Ulster American Folk Park to historic buildings and intriguing archaeological sites.
+As well as unique shopping and dining!

-President Grant Homestead, Dungannon – the Irish family homestead of US President Ulysses S Grant with visitor centre and various events throughout summer months.
+President Grant Homestead, Dungannon.
+This is the Irish family homestead of US President Ulysses S Grant with visitor centre and various events in the summer months.

 The Ulster American Folk Park

-The Ulster American Folk Park, Gortin, Omagh – tracing the life of an immigrant family as they leave behind their small farm in Co Tyrone and settle in the American frontier.
+The Ulster American Folk Park, Gortin, Omagh.
+Trace the life of an immigrant family as they leave their small farm in Co Tyrone and settle in the American frontier.
 Costumed guides bring the story to life, with demonstrations of traditional crafts.
 During summer months there is an American Blue Grass Arts and Music festival featuring local artists and acts from the USA.